logigearcorp/docs.testarchitect.com/content/user-guide/projects-and-project-items/project-items/picture-checks/key-points-modification-tool/keypoint-object-detection.md

 {{<remember>}} If you have any trouble discerning keypoints from their background, try selecting the **Show picture in gray scale mode** check box.

-**Matching**: Matching is the process of determining best keypoint matches between the current baseline object and the training image, and displaying those matches.
+Matching: Matching is the process of determining best keypoint matches between the current baseline object and the training image, and displaying those matches.
 It is intended as an aid in letting you determine which points to include in your keypoint profile \(that is, active keypoints\).

 With one or more baseline keypoints active, click the **Match** button.
 TestArchitect responds by calculating all the keypoints in the training image.
 Then, for each active keypoint in the baseline image, it determines the closest match in the training image, based on the contents of each keypoint descriptor, and renders a gray best-match correspondence line between each associated pair of keypoints.